 Fats and carbohydrates are used by our body for fuel during the marathon.
 Our body only stores a limited amount of carbohydrates but our fat stores are bountiful.
 However the conversion of fat to usable energy is a much slower process than if your body used carbohydrates.
 When running slower your body generally relies more on fats for energy thus preserving your limited stores of glycogen.

-Long easy runs increase your ability to burn fat thus sparing your limited stores of glycogen and mentally prepare you for the extended time you will be on your feet.
+This style of long running increase your ability to burn fat thus sparing your limited stores of glycogen and mentally prepare you for the extended time you will be on your feet.
 In the traditional long steady run, you don't run fast.
-These runs are typically run at 45-90 seconds slower than your goal marathon pace [“GMP”].
+These runs are typically run at 45-90 seconds slower than your goal marathon pace (GMP).

-Faster long runs that include segments just above, at, or just below GMP train your body to work more efficiently at marathon pace and mentally prepare you for the extreme fatigue that accompanies the faster pace.
+A fast-paced long run includes segments just above, at, or just below GMP train your body to work more efficiently at marathon pace and mentally prepare you for the extreme fatigue that accompanies the faster pace.

 So how do you incorporate these faster miles into your long run?
 One of the most common methods is by doing a “fast finish long run” where you finish the last fifth to half of the run at GMP.
 More experienced runners who have regularly incorporated these types of runs into their training plan throughout the current training cycle may run up to the last 12-14 miles of a long run at GMP.
 The experienced marathoner may also elect to run the last mile at 15-30 seconds faster than GMP.
 For example an 18 mile fast finish long run for someone who's GMP is 8:00 per mile might be run with the first 12 miles 9:00 per mile, then 5 miles at 8:00 per mile and the last mile at 7:30.